 - Organ failure: Problems with other organs, such as the liver or kidneys, may cause swelling.
 Organ failure may also eventually affect the heart.

-- Long periods of standing: Long periods of physical activity or standing may cause swelling that goes down when a person rests.
+- Long periods of standing or sitting: Long periods of physical activity or standing may cause swelling that goes down when a person rests.
 Likewise, sitting for long periods, such as when flying, can also cause swelling that improves with movement.
 Sometimes, this swelling is worse in the heat.
 Instead of standing, sitting with the feet raised or walking around can help.

 - Injuries: Injuries to the feet or legs can cause inflammation and swelling.
 In most cases, the swelling will be in just one foot.

-- Venous insufficiency: In this condition, the veins in the legs become “lazy,” potentially leading to a buildup of blood in the feet.
+- Venous insufficiency: In this condition, the veins in the legs do not function properly, potentially leading to a buildup of blood in the feet.

 - Lymphedema: Lymphedema occurs when damage to the lymph system leads to the accumulation of fluids.

-Swelling in the feet does not always mean that a person has a serious medical condition, but it can be an important early warning sign of heart disease or other health issues, particularly if it persists, recurs, or occurs alongside other symptoms.
+Swollen feet do not always mean that a person has a serious medical condition.
+However, it can be an important early warning sign of heart disease or other health issues, particularly if it persists, recurs, or occurs alongside other symptoms.

 Anyone with any concerns about swollen feet or other symptoms of heart failure should speak with a doctor as soon as possible.